 4.40.
 Responsibility within our school for the approval of visits remains with the Headteacher.
-The school EVC will ensure that all necessary actions have been completed before the visit begins.
+The school EVC will ensure that all necessary actions have been completed before the visit begins, this also includes any work placement that learners may take part in.
 This includes that a pre-trip visit has taken place, risk assessments and appropriate safety measures are in place, suitably competent instruction is available for the activity, the ratio of supervisors to children is appropriate and that arrangements have been made for the medical needs and special educational needs the children.

 It is good practice for a member of staff leading a group to visit the site beforehand to gain first-hand knowledge of the area and route.
 This knowledge will then inform the risk assessment and pre-planning.